 Cons of Maven

-- The Maven platform is unsuitable for rookie content creators who are just starting their careers.
+- Unsuitable for rookie content creators who are just starting their careers.

-- Maven does not offer a white-labeling solution.
-As a result, users may not be able to get custom-made learning tools to meet their specific needs.
+- Does not offer a white-labeling solution.
+So, users may not be able to get custom-made learning tools to meet their specific needs.

 Features of Eduflow